MarcRussell2/car-accident-analysis/README.md

 No, there may be a positive correlation but it is inconclusive.

 The weather data proved difficult to adjust due to underlying data distributions.
 An example from above is how weather conditions distribute themselves.
 If this distribution in not uniform, or if we do not subtract it out, we will not be able to obtain meaningful results.
-With this in mind, I moved onto other features that I knew I could eleminate their underlying distributions.
+With this in mind, I moved onto other features that I knew I could eliminate their underlying distributions.

 ### Location

-The locations of each accident were precisesly recorded using geo-positional data (latitude and logitude).
+The locations of each accident were precisely recorded using geo-positional data (latitude and longitude).
 These locations allowed for easy mapping of the national roads.
 Below you can see some heat-map style accident-maps on some popular U.S. areas.

 <p align="center">
   <img src="main/img/cali_map1.png" width = 400>